-Figure 3.1-2 shown below is an outline of normal observation.
-The swath of KaPR is about 125 km wide, and that of KuPR is about 245 km wide.
+Figure 3.1-2 shown below is an outline of normal observation before KaPR scan pattern change.
+The swath of KuPR is about 245 km wide and that of KaPR is about 125 km wide.

 In Ku/Ka/DPR L2 products, the names of scan are used as noted below;